yelitzalopez/Seraphthorn/README.md

 - All living things must grow
 - Must avoid extinction (e.g., sterility, inviability) resulting from hybridization of long lived organisms
 - Use recombination to get rid of bad mutations from a population
+- Adapt to a predicted environment

 Algorithm

+Environment Prediction System

 Genome Database
 - genes and non-coding (aka "junk") in RNA/DNA